geoffmazeroff/shamazon/ProjectPlan.md

 - Address any compiler warnings or other IDE suggestions
 - Decision: Skip step of handling missing field values on product details page; missing information shows as blank which is good enough for MVP
 - Add try-catch logic around repository calls in page models; improve logging related to those exceptions
+- Add more logging to the repository service